-WEST ORANGE, NJ - When Montclair took a 16-0 lead into halftime on Thursday, many thought this game was going exactly how it was predicted to.
+WEST ORANGE, NJ - When Montclair took a 16-0 lead into halftime on Thursday, many thought this game was going exactly as predicted.
 The defending undefeated state champion Mounties seemed to have control over a West Orange team that they drilled, 48-7, just 10 months earlier.

 An improved West Orange team with championship aspirations dominated the second half and scored 26 consecutive points to rally for a season-opening stunner, 26-19, over Montclair — the No. 8-ranked team in New Jersey — in West Orange.
 Dorian Rawls ran for a go-ahead 31-yard touchdown and came up with a 45-yard pick-six five minutes later, and Shakhi Carson rushed for 177 yards to lead the Mountaineers, who did not complete a pass the entire night -- a warm night marked by emotion and heat cramps.